Where you can go on holiday | Check FCDO updates before you travelFind out more

 Average price for a meal for two: £51.77*

-Dutch treats are pretty recognisable – you’re probably already familiar with stroopwafels and have enjoyed a serve or two of poffertjes in your time.
+Dutch treats are pretty recognisable – if you've been to Amsterdam you’re probably already familiar with stroopwafels and have enjoyed a serve or two of poffertjes in your time.

 But what about snert?
 Or stamppot and rookworst?